Mary Queen of Scots (2018 film): Cast

 In addition, Eileen O’Higgins, Maria-Victoria Dragus, Izuka Hoyle and Liah O'Prey are seen throughout the film as Mary's personal attendants, historically known as "The Four Marys", Mary Beaton, Mary Fleming, Mary Seton and Mary Livingston, respectively.
 Alex Beckett, who appears as Sir Walter Mildmay, English Chancellor of the Exchequer, died at age 35, seven months before the film's release; the film is dedicated to his memory.

 The director, Josie Rourke, followed the principle of colour-blind casting.
-The movie portrays the English ambassador to the Scottish Court, Lord Thomas Randolph, as a black man, which he was not.
+The movie portrays the Piedmontese David Rizzio, Mary's confidant, as a mixed-race person, which he was not, and the English ambassador to the Scottish Court, Lord Thomas Randolph, as a black man.
 Gemma Chan's character is Elizabeth Hardwick, who in real life was white.
 Rourke told the L.A.
 Times: "I was really clear, I would not direct an all-white period drama."

 Production

 The film was originally planned to be a Scarlett Johansson vehicle, scheduled to begin shooting in mid-2007 on a $25–30 million budget.
 After Johansson dropped out, the film languished in development hell for several years.
 On 9 August 2012, it was announced that Saoirse Ronan would play the title role of Mary Stuart.
 It took another five years, until 21 April 2017, until it was announced that Margot Robbie was cast to play Queen Elizabeth I, and that the film was scheduled to commence principal photography in August 2017.
 The film based on John Guy's biography My Heart Is My Own: The Life of Mary Queen of Scots would be produced by Working Title's Tim Bevan, Eric Fellner, and Debra Hayward, and HBI Production's James Biggam.
 Josie Rourke was announced to direct the film from an adapted screenplay by Beau Willimon.

 On 13 June 2017, Jack Lowden was announced to play Lord Darnley, while Joe Alwyn was announced to play Robert Dudley.
 On 22 June 2017, it was reported that Martin Compston was cast in the film to play James Hepburn, 4th Earl of Bothwell, the third husband of Stuart.
 On 23 June 2017, German-Romanian actress Maria-Victoria Dragus had also joined the cast to play Scottish noblewoman and childhood friend of Stuart, Mary Fleming, marking her English-language debut in film, having a minor role previously in Australian teen drama Dance Academy.
 On 17 August 2017, Brendan Coyle, David Tennant, and Guy Pearce joined the cast, followed by Gemma Chan the next day.
 On 22 August, Ismael Cruz Córdova was cast to play David Rizzio, Mary's close friend and confidant.

 Focus Features handled the domestic rights while Universal Pictures handled the international distribution.
 The crew on the film included Academy Award winners costume designer Alexandra Byrne, hair and make-up designer Jenny Shircore and editor Chris Dickens; Emmy Award-winning production designer James Merifield; and BAFTA Award-winning cinematographer John Mathieson.

 Principal photography began on 17 August 2017, in various locations around the United Kingdom, including Scotland.